SAKryukov/remoting-dotnet/article/article.md

 The operations are pretty much self-explaining, and their implementations are trivial.
 We should remember that in *marshalling* the objects lose their *referential identity*: for the instance of a directed graph returned from the remote call, the node originally passed as a method parameter is not the same node found in the returned graph.

-Let's look at the results of these tree transformations:
+Let's look at the results of these three transformations.

 Original directed graph sample: